fsharp/fsharp.org/teaching/research.md

 primitives and build a graphical shell environment around it.
 As a warm-up, we give a rudimentary survey of some notable F# features, including sequence expressions and active patterns.

-<h2 id="distributed-and-parallel-programming" class="anchor"> Parallel and Distributed programming </h2>
+##  Parallel and Distributed programming
+{: #distributed-and-parallel-programming   .anchor }

 ### [MBrace: cloud computing with monads](http://dl.acm.org/citation.cfm?id=2525531&dl=ACM&coll=DL&CFID=454202220&CFTOKEN=25283533)